-You can refer the good book Hadoop work-flow scheduler using Oozie to get fair idea on scheduling the jobs in Hadoop ecosystem.
+Moving on to tasks, Hadoop schedules tasks in FIFO order (Firs-in-First-out).
+Here is the best book Hadoop workflow scheduler using Oozie to get a fair idea on scheduling the jobs.

 - Capacity handles large clusters that are shared among multiple organizations or groups.